ttvmkos/R5RLogger/readme.txt

 #	GAMEMODES	#
 #########################

-Currently the logger and parser is only set up for SOLO Survival.
-(BattleRoyale) This is version 1.0.0, primarily for testing.
+Currently the logger and parser is only set up for

-By version 2.0
+SOLO BR

-Expect every game mode supported, more types of data (killed by / dmg etcetc) Expect flly customizable parser to extreme specifications.
+1V1
-Expect the option to automatically upload logs from your server to the stats tracker master server.
+FS_DM
-Expect being able to search matches by gamemode/playername/server/date/wins Expect a highscores page for verified servers running the logger.
+TDM

 #########################